 Full Retrenchment Package — What It Includes

 Severance pay is just one component of what you should receive when retrenched.
-A complete retrenchment package typically includes:
+A complete retrenchment package typically includes — use the Retrenchment Package Calculator to see the full breakdown including notice pay, leave payout and estimated tax:

 | Component | Legal basis | Tax treatment |